-Human anatomy is complicated and complex, but two organs that play a primary role in healthy functioning of our body is trachea also called the windpipe that is directly connected to our lungs and help us breathe any damage to the windpipe can cause severe damage in delivering oxygen around the body sometimes leading to death.
+Human anatomy is complicated and complex, but two organs that play a primary role in the healthy functioning of our body is the trachea, also called the windpipe, which is directly connected to our lungs and helps us breathe any damage to the windpipe can cause severe damage in delivering oxygen around the body sometimes leading to death.

 Esophagus vs Trachea

-Esophagus is approx. 8 inches long and is surrounded by a thick layer of mucous esophagus contain two sphincters also LES (lower oesophagal sphincter) and UES (upper esophagus sphincter)
+Esophagus is approx. 8 inches long and is surrounded by a thick layer of mucous esophagus containing two sphincters also, LES (lower oesophagal sphincter) and UES (upper esophagus sphincter)

-Esophagus also called the food pipe is a very long cylindrical pipe that is connected directly to our stomach the food pipe carries food, any damage to food pipe can cause chronic problems in the body, and sometimes artificial drip has to be attached along the nerves if food pipe stops functioning.
+Esophagus, also called the food pipe, is a very long cylindrical pipe connected directly to our stomach.
+The food pipe carries food, any damage to the food pipe can cause chronic problems in the body, and sometimes artificial drip has to be attached along the nerves if the food pipe stops functioning.

-Trachea keeps on diving into several tubes called bronchi that is one bronchus for each lung and helps in the exchange of gases between the environment and lungs moreover it also contains cartilage ring on the windpipe to avoid any elapse of air.
+Trachea keeps diving into several tubes called bronchi, which is one bronchus for each lung and helps exchange gases between the environment and lungs.
+Moreover, it also contains a cartilage ring on the windpipe to avoid any elapse of air.

 Comparison Table